DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.3.6 Disaster Recover (DR) and Business Continuity (BC): 🩹BCP: Keeps the business running during a disaster (includes all functions). 🩹DR: Focuses on restoring IT systems after a disaster.
     - 📁**Business Continuity (BC)**: the processes used by an organization to ensure, holistically, that its vital business processes remain 📝unaffected or can be quickly restored following a serious incident.
 Preventing business interruption is the goal of business continuity
-        - The main purpose of BCP is to ensure that critical business functions continue operating during and after a disruption, no matter how big or small.
+        - The main purpose of BC is to ensure that critical business functions continue operating during and after a disruption, no matter how big or small.
         - It’s a 📝broad plan that covers all aspects of the business.
 This includes keeping people, processes, and resources running to prevent complete shutdown.
-        - For example, if there’s a major power outage, BCP will outline steps to ensure the company can still function—by switching to generators, relocating staff, or working remotely.
+        - For example, if there’s a major power outage, BC will outline steps to ensure the company can still function—by switching to generators, relocating staff, or working remotely.
         - Ensures that operations 📝continue with minimal interruption.
 The goal is to keep the entire business running, not just IT systems.
         - Business Continuity Planning (BCP) Response Example where A large retail company, like Walmart or Amazon, experiences a severe snowstorm that shuts down roads and makes it impossible for employees to reach their warehouse.
             - 🍪Shifting operations to a nearby warehouse that is unaffected by the storm.